BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded areas like the Boardwalk or downtown at night.
-While Santa Cruz is generally safe, petty theft can occur.
-Keep valuables secure and out of sight, and avoid leaving anything in your car, particularly near popular beach access points.
+Be aware of your surroundings, especially at night or in less crowded areas.
+While Santa Cruz is generally safe, petty theft can occur, particularly around popular tourist spots like the Boardwalk.
+Keep valuables secure and out of sight.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.